KeitaW/smml-lab/ec2/ec2-with-lustre-home/README.md

 ## Troubleshooting

 ### FSx for Lustre Not Mounting
+1. Check that the EC2 instance is assigned to both security groups:
+   - EC2 security group (for SSH access)
+   - FSx security group (for port 988 Lustre communication)
-1. Check security group rules allow traffic on port 988 (Lustre)
+2. Verify security group rules allow traffic on port 988 (Lustre)
-2. Verify the FSx filesystem is in AVAILABLE state
+3. Verify the FSx filesystem is in AVAILABLE state
-3. Check EC2 instance logs: `sudo journalctl -u cloud-init`
+4. Check EC2 instance logs: `sudo journalctl -u cloud-init`

 ### Cannot Connect via SSH
 1. Verify security group allows inbound SSH (port 22) from your IP